expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 A promise that resolves to an object of type [CameraRollPermissionResponse](#medialibrarycamerarollpermissionresponse).

+### `MediaLibrary.presentPermissionsPickerAsync()`

+**Available only on iOS >= 14.** Allows the user to update the assets that your app has access to.
+The system modal is only displayed if the user originally allowed only `limited` access to their media library, otherwise this method is a no-op.

+#### Returns

+A promise that either rejects if the method is unavailable (meaning the device is not running iOS >= 14), or resolves to void.

+> **Note:** This method doesn't inform you if the user changes which assets your app has access to.
+For that information, you need to subscribe for updates to the user's media library using [MediaLibrary.addListener(listener)](#medialibraryaddlistenerlistener).
+If `hasIncrementalChanges` is `false`, the user changed their permissions.

 ### `MediaLibrary.createAssetAsync(localUri)`

 Creates an asset from existing file.
 The most common use case is to save a picture taken by [Camera](../camera/).
 This method requires `CAMERA_ROLL` permission.